Escherbach/Seq-Roadmap/README.md

 </div>

-The need for rapid speaks against the majority of sequencing platforms based on **<u>colony-based approaches</u>**.
-Illumina's cluster generation step alone takes at least 60 minutes.
+The need for rapid results speaks against the majority of sequencing platforms based on **<u>colony-based approaches</u>**.
+Illumina's [cluster generation step alone takes at least 60 minutes](https://aseq.substack.com/p/why-does-cluster-generation-take).
 In addition, this approach requires a large set of reagents that would add significant complexity and cost to the design of a sample-to-answer system.
 New companies (e.g MGI, Singular Genomics) emerged following the expiration of Illumina's core intellectual property.
 While this development is likely to decrease consumable and device costs by driving down margins and enabling innovations, the new players are unlikely to change this fundamental limitations.
 To our knowledge, the most serious attempt at decreasing the time requirements is the use of [Lighting Terminators](https://www.genomeweb.com/sequencing/lasergen-says-its-new-reversible-terminators-could-improve-several-sequencing-pl).
 One company, 454.bio, has set a goal to achieve a 1-hour sample-to-answer runtime with this approach.

 While this and other future innovations could make some colony-based approaches viable, a more natural category to focus on is that of **<u>single-molecule approaches</u>**.
 Single-molecule approaches have the advantage of potentially minimal library preparation and compatibility with a real-time readout, with results delivered in minutes following sample and library preparation.
 The two main approaches in this category as of 2023 are nanopore sequencing and single-molecule optical (SMO) sequencing.